 Likewise, research has suggested that pomegranate and its extract might help reduce the cells of breast cancer.
 They might actually kill the cancerous cells.

-Moreover, consuming pomegranate is wildly believed to reduces inflammation in your digestive tract.
+Moreover, consuming pomegranate is wildly believed to reduce inflammation in your digestive tract.

 Pomegranate May Relieve The Joint Pain From Arthritis